fabri1983/gcc_m68k_optimizer/README.md

 ## GCC M68K Assembler Optimizer

-Only useful for the [SGDK](https://github.com/Stephane-D/SGDK) framework, which it builds m68k elf artifacts prior to the final binary build.
+Only useful for the [SGDK](https://github.com/Stephane-D/SGDK) framework, which builds m68k elf artifacts prior to the final binary rom artifact.

-This Python script is intended to be executed with gcc plugin feature at `PLUGIN_FINISH` phase which is the last opportunity we have before exiting gcc and start the linking phase.
+This solution is intended to be executed with gcc plugin feature at `PLUGIN_FINISH` phase, which is the last opportunity we have to access assembly code before exiting gcc and start the linking phase.

 At `PLUGIN_FINISH` phase we can access all the m68k assembly code generated from all the .c units in our project and the SGDK library, including the inline asm blocks.